MEGA Family Shopping Centre

-MEGA shopping centres are managed and operated by IKEA Centres Russia, part of the IKEA Group.
+MEGA shopping center is a chain of shopping centres that was founded and previously managed and operated by IKEA Centres Russia (which was a part of the IKEA Group).
+On 28 September 2023, IKEA has since sold the operations of all 14 MEGA Shopping Centres to Gazprombank.

 MEGA provides about 1.735 million sqm of retail space, and more than half of its tenants are represented by international retailers.
-There are a total of 14 MEGA centres, which are located in Russia's 11 largest cities with more than 250 million visitors annually.
+It owns and operates 41 malls in 14 countries along with 25 retail parks.

 IKEA Centres Russia

-IKEA Centre Russia is part of IKEA Centres, which is IKEA Group's global shopping centre company.
-Present in China, Europe – including Nordic countries – and Russia, IKEA Centres owns and operates 41 shopping centre and 25 retail parks in 14 countries.
-The global annual footfall to the company's shopping centres is 400 million visitors.
+IKEA Centre Russia was a part of IKEA Centres, which is IKEA Group's global shopping centre company.
+Present in China, and Europe (including the Nordic countries).

-IKEA Centres Russia is the largest developer on the Russian market.
-14 MEGA branded shopping centres are located in Russia's 11 largest cities with more than 250 million visitors annually.
-Each centre comprises circa 124,000 sq m with approximately 200 stores each.
+IKEA Centres Russia was the largest developer on the Russian market with 14 MEGA branded shopping centres located in Russia's 11 largest cities with more than 250 million visitors annually.
+Each centre comprises circa 124,000 sqm with approximately 200 stores each.

-IKEA Centres in Russia as of 2023:
+Operations of IKEA Centres in Russia as of 2023: